 If there are any characters that helped you like Forge helped me, please let me know in the comments below or on Twitter.

-And if anyone was curious, my second favorite X-Man was the Cajun, Gambit.
+And if anyone was curious, my other favorite X-Man was the Cajun, Gambit.